khalalw/personal-blog/src/content/posts/variable-naming-commandments.md

 As I progressed in my coding journey, I realized that programming is very similar to poetry.
 The end goal for both is to tell a story.
 Well... to **show** that story to a reader.
 I believe the most important part of telling a vivid story, in programming, is taking pride in naming variables.

-Naming variables can be tough, but it's indubitably worth it.
+Giving variables meaningful names can be tough, but it's indubitably worth it.
 It holds a ton of value when you, or someone else, visit the code at a later time.
 Code is intended to complete a task but doesn't have much value if no one else can understand it.

 So, here are 5 commandments that help me make better variable naming decisions, and they may also be great for you.